MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/strategy-for-access-control-and-iam.md

 ms.custom: bap-template
 ---

-# Access control and IAM strategy
+# Access control and Identity and Access Management strategy

 When working in a regulated industry, maintaining full control of access is key.
 To do so, we recommend using the principle of least privilege (PoLP).
 PoLP is an information security concept stating that a user should only be granted access to the specific data, resources, and/or applications that are needed to complete the required task.